beyarkay/masters-thesis/src/04_methodology.md

 experience.

-The hardware used to train the various models is an 14-inch 2021 MacBook Pro laptop with the Apple M1 Pro chip and 16GB of LPDDR5 memory.
+The hardware used to train the various models is an 14-inch 2021 MacBook Pro laptop with the Apple M1 Pro chip and 16 gigabytes (GB) of Low Power Double Data Rate 5 (LPDDR5) memory.
 The machine has 8 performance-oriented cores and 2 efficiency-oriented cores.

 # Binary and Multi-class Classifiers \label{sec:04-binary-and-multi-class-classifiers}